dragonlost/Onstep_Generator/README.md

 ## ToDo :

+* Compatble with MaxESP card
+* Dynamique pin map for all card in comment
 * Add Tuto and explanation in Readme
 * Add MacOS executable version
 * Add Warning for Low Rate